Patcurran/AMS-CDT-first-year-report/README.md

 # AMS-CDT-first-year-report
-This repository is the code and output simulations from my first year report For the MTEX analysis, you must run them in order
+This repository is the code and output simulations from my first year report

+For the MTEX analysis, you must run them in order:

 1: ags1.m